 If you're not familiar with the tale, Thomas Becket was a king's right hand, playboy, top servant, living the fat life, until one day King Henry II thought it wise to make Thomas the Archbishop of Canterbury so as to have The Church in his pocket.
 Almost overnight Thomas has a conversion, gives away all his possessions, prays frequently, fasts, and defends The Church's rights against an increasingly hostile State.
 During this period the Lay Investiture Controversy was hot and was a constant issue in Ecumenical Councils.
 Thomas was eventually cut down on December 29 going to Evening Prayer.
 A drunken Henry II asked, "Who will rid me of this meddlesome priest?" and four tipsy knights responded with violence for the sake of The State.
 Chaucer's Canterbury Tales is a story of people visiting Becket's tomb once it had become a major pilgrimage destination in the Medieval world.

 A group acting this play out might be left with the question, "Who's side would you be on?
 Becket right?
-Then why have the knights approach us and try to persuade us?"
-I had the eerie sense that this was a demonic styled temptation like that of Christ's own in the desert.
-Furthermore, the arguments sounded almost like those I hear of today, even by Christians.
+Then why do the knights approach us and try to persuade us?"
+I had the eerie sense that this was a demonic-styled temptation like that of Christ's own in the desert.
+Furthermore, the arguments sounded almost like those I hear today, even by Christians.
 They sound almost reasonable.
 This isn't too odd since the Knights themselves are Christians.
 This led me to a string of questions.

 How do we fall into such traps?